-A student can seek admission to the CBU Honors Program during either semester of the freshman year or the first semester of the sophomore year by filing out an application with the dean of the College of Arts and Sciences.
+A student can seek admission to the CBU Honors Program during either semester of the freshman year or the first semester of the sophomore year by filing an application with the director of the Honors Program.

 Admission to the program requires an application separate from regular CBU admission.